octarinesec/MAPL/README.md

 - Support Istio's source.labels and destination.labels
 - Suppert HTTP request headers
 - Add patterns to the wildcard use (*,?) similar to fnmatch [https://www.gnu.org/software/libc/manual/html_node/Wildcard-Matching.html]?
 Or allow input of regex in rules?
+- Add message attributes to be used in the conditions
+- Allow for definitions of service groups for reducing the number of rules (for example, use source.labels and destination.labels in the conditions)